hieuchi911/hieuchi911.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Model (fine-tuned with Mistral as the teacher on the DialogSum dataset) Evaluation Results on CNN Dailymail for summarization task
+    Model (fine-tuned with Mistral as the teacher on the DialogSum dataset).
+Evaluation Results on CNN Dailymail for summarization task
 </div>

+<h5><b>Conclusions</b></h5>

+These results have consolidated my hypothesis, as well as the trustworthiness of mainstream metrics by its consistency with the novel internal metrics.

+In abstractive summarization XSUM, while ROUGE-L indicates that KD models outperform SFT models, lookup ratios shows that KD models are just as good as the baselines.
+This can be accounted by two factors: either lookback ratios or ROUGE-L does not perform well estimating data under XSUM.
+However, lookback ratios was reported to generalize to XSUM even though it was trained from attention weights under CNN-DM.
+Thus, this shows that ROUGE-L may overestimate models' performance, giving false conclusions on their hallucination ability, and lookup ratios can uncover these subtle insights overlooked by ROUGE-L. This insight also highlights the importance of diverse evaluation pipeline.

 As we progress, we want to verify the hypothesis with more model families like Llama3.1, Mistral, and Qwen.

 <h5><b>Future works</b></h5>

 There are many questions that I want to explore next:
-- Does a model's tendency to generate inaccurate information from its internal knowledge (factual hallucination) lead to generation of inaccurate responses when given contexts (faithfulness hallucination)?
-Could addressing the former also mitigate the latter?
+- [1] has shown that models struggle to answer closed-book real-world questions even when they have learned the relevant details.
+This indicates that such behavior may be intrinsic to the models themselves.
+Thus, it is likely that even when provided with context, they will still hallucinate.
+Indeed, hallucination persists even in RAG settings.
+This raises a significant question: <b>is a model's tendency to generate inaccurate responses based solely on its own learned internal knowledge (factuality hallucination) the main reason it generates inaccurate responses when given external contexts (faithfulness hallucination)?</b> If so, addressing the issue of factuality hallucination might be the key to resolving the problem.
+These definitions have also revealed that our work has not focused on factuality hallucinations, which will be our next priority.
+In fact, insights on both types of hallucinations will shed light on the previously raised question.
 - Are acquired improvements on external metrics were merely due to better task fulfillment instead of hallucination-free reasoning?
 This is because these metrics only compare prediction text to ground truth text, while hallucination can be subtle and requires non-trivial reasoning to identify.
 In fact, we've already started tackling this question with internal metrics and proved the effectiveness of external metrics.
 - Other factors causing hallucination: exposure bias, data imbalance, attend-to-all mechanism that distract models, etc.

+<h5><b>References</b></h5>

+[1] - Lei Huang, Weijiang Yu, Weitao Ma, Weihong Zhong, Zhangyin Feng, Haotian Wang, Qianglong Chen, Weihua Peng, Xiaocheng Feng, Bing Qin, Ting Liu <a href="https://dl.acm.org/doi/abs/10.1145/3703155">A Survey on Hallucination in Large Language Models: Principles, Taxonomy, Challenges, and Open Questions</a>. <i>arXiv:2311.05232</i>, 2023.

+[2] - Yung-Sung Chuang, Linlu Qiu, Cheng-Yu Hsieh, Ranjay Krishna, Yoon Kim, James Glass <a href="https://arxiv.org/abs/2407.07071">Lookback Lens: Detecting and Mitigating Contextual Hallucinations in Large Language Models Using Only Attention Maps</a>. <i>arXiv:2407.07071</i>, 2024.

+[3] - Yoon Kim, Alexander M. Rush <a href="https://arxiv.org/abs/1606.07947">Sequence-Level Knowledge Distillation</a>. <i>arXiv:1606.07947</i>, 2016.